How to Master Midjourney Prompts (Best Prompts in 2025)

 Suggestions for prompt modifications:

-Prompt: futuristic car, accelerating in a futuristic road in the middle of a city full of neon signs, the camera lens is focusing the car
+Prompt: futuristic cityscape with a car, accelerating on a road in the middle of a city full of neon signs, the camera lens is focusing the car

 Output: